Podcast - Latest Episode

 945. Scorpions / Lovedrive.
 1979.
 5/5

 "Always Somewhere" is a song that, by any other band on any other album, could be one of the straws that could contribute to breaking the camel's back.
 Following hard on the heels of such a raucous song, if this wasn't handled perfectly, it would have stopped the momentum of the album in its tracks.
 However, this is the Scorpions, and amazingly, it just seems to fit.
-Yes, I know coming from me that seems incredible, but just occasionally I am able to go with the flow of such peculiar swings in mood and song genre.
+Yes, I know that coming from me that seems incredible, but just occasionally I am able to go with the flow of such peculiar swings in mood and song genre.
 And it was always the case with this album.
-Each piece of the puzzle seemed to fit at every section.
-There's no doubt that, if this came up on a song shuffle, I would very possibly skip it to get to the next action song. but when listening to Lovedrive in its entirety, there's no way I can do it.
+Each piece of the puzzle seems to fit at every section.
+There's no doubt that, if this type of track came up on a song shuffle, I would very possibly skip it to get to the next action song. but when listening to “Lovedrive” in its entirety, there's no way I can do it.

 Perhaps my favourite part of the album follows this, and some may also feel this is an anomaly.
 The instrumental "Coast to Coast" is the song, and I simply love this piece of music.
 It is simple and 'basic', but what a terrific sound!
 The 2/4 drumming with the bass working alongside, allowing the guitars to do their things over the top of this.
 For me this has always been an uplifting track, a mood changer, in all of its simplicity but marked with its intricate guitar pieces.
 A winner.
 Rudolf Schenker, thank you.